LuxGrey/Discord-Repost-Server/README.md

 * `DISCORD_WEBHOOK_URL` = the URL of the [Discord webhook](https://discord.com/developers/docs/resources/webhook) for the channel that media should be posted to

 Start the app with `npm start`.
-Once it is running, you can prompt the server to send Discord messages by sending requests to the REST-API, ideally using a compatible client.
+Once it is running, you can prompt it to send Discord messages by sending requests to the REST-API, ideally using a compatible client.

 ### REST-API